 The woman who was sitting in front of me was truly gorgeous, just as I had thought she would be when we talked on the telephone.
 She looked like an advertising agent for heaven.
 I simply couldn’t divert my eyes away from her face and was definitely doing a very good impression of an American redneck who hadn’t seen a woman since the big drought in the nineteen-thirties.
-Eventually, I gave up playing the soft guy and just stared at her openly.
+Eventually, I gave up pretending I was not impressed and just stared at her openly.

 “Would you like something to drink, Miss Bjornson?”
 I asked, glancing at her business card on the desk.

 My courtesy was a bit of a stretch though; I didn’t have much in my liquor cabinet to offer.
 Fortunately, my client was a decent woman and she refused to drink at noon.
 Her decision automatically prevented me from having another glass myself.